Jørn Aagaard in young forest planted in Hedeskov in 2012

 Hedeskov was established in response to a growing disconnect between human activity and natural processes and the consequences this has for ecological conditions and human health.

 The initiative is closely connected to the professional background of one of its founders.
-Through decades of clinical work as a fertility specialist, Jørn Aagaard witnessed a decline in reproductive health and became increasingly aware of how environmental conditions, including the widespread use of pesticides in conventional agriculture, may influence human fertility.
+Through decades of clinical work as a fertility specialist, Jørn Aagaard witnessed a decline in reproductive health and became increasingly aware of how the widespread use of pesticides in conventional agriculture, influence human fertility.

 Rather than returning to the past, Hedeskov focuses on developing approaches that operate within contemporary technologies and professional practice.
 The knowledge generated at Hedeskov is intended to inform professional practice beyond the site itself.